If you live in or near the Redlands Coast on Brisbane’s bayside, Trevor Lane Podiatry at Birkdale is your local family podiatry centre.

-- Hip Dysplasia – as discussed in our previous blog post “Podiatry and Back Problems“, any condition which affects the hips, is also likely to impact on the knees and lower limbs.
+- Hip Dysplasia – as discussed in our other blog post on “Podiatry and Back Problems“, any condition which affects the hips, is also likely to impact on the knees and lower limbs.

 - Ingrown Toenails – surprisingly, babies often suffer from ingrown toenails, which parents are anxious about trimming or treating.